David-Kaufman/HackTheBox/Netmon/Notes.md

 2. `\WINDOWS\SoftwareDistribution\Download` - Windows updates are placed here.
 3. `\WINDOWS\System32\license.rtf` - Windwos license file which can tell us which version of windows is running

+### Web Service
 By this point we got the user flag and alot of information about the machine.
-Using the ftp prompt we notice that we dont hae access to the \Users\Administrator folder, so lets look at the web server.
+Using the ftp prompt we notice that we dont have access to the \Users\Administrator folder, so lets look at the web server.

 Running dirbuster or gobuster doesnt yield any intersting information.
 Searching exploit-DB we find no exploit which we can fire and forget.